Johnson pledges loyalty to Truss as he hints at taking back seat – for now

 Mr Johnson used his speech to celebrate the milestones from his time in office, pointing to the Government’s record on Brexit, supporting Ukraine and the Covid-19 vaccine rollout.

-He also said unemployment was down to lows not seen since he was “bouncing around on a space hopper” aged 10.
+He also said unemployment is down to lows not seen since he was “bouncing around on a space hopper” at the age of 10.

+Making reference to the colourful similes that peppered Mr Johnson’s speech, former Tory leader Lord Hague described the outgoing PM as “a rocket booster on which the guidance system failed”.

+He told Times Radio: “It’s amusing, you know, that he’s a booster – he’s a rocket booster that is going to fall into the Pacific – but it’s tragic, really, that he was a rocket booster on which the guidance system failed.

 But it remains to be seen whether the boy who dreamed of being world king can resist the bright lights of No 10.